RasanYo/youtube-gpt/README.md

 **Decision:** Show processing status in real-time with visual indicators
 - **Rationale:** Transparent feedback keeps users informed during long-running operations (video ingestion can take minutes)

+## AI Assistant Coding Flow

+This project was developed using AI assistants (Claude, Copilot) with an iterative, refined workflow.
+The following describes the evolution and current approach:

+### Early Challenges

+Initially, significant time was lost due to:
+- **Lazy prompts** that lacked context and specificity
+- **Non-optimized contexts** that didn't provide sufficient background leading to incorrect use of libraries and sometimes major bugs/unoptimized code
+- **Rigid roadmaps** that became outdated quickly as development iterated and changed course

+### Initial Attempt: Roadmap-Driven Approach

+An early attempt involved:
+1. Using LLMs to generate an extensive roadmap from task descriptions
+2. Converting that roadmap into a long list of tasks with paired commit titles and messages
+3. Creating GitHub issues for each task with full context

+**Problem:** This approach failed because:
+- Development is iterative and can change course
+- Tasks and issues became irrelevant as priorities shifted
+- The roadmap became a maintenance burden rather than a helpful guide

+### Current Refined Workflow

+The project now follows this iterative, context-rich flow:

+#### 1. Task Planning
+- **Describe the desired outcome** with clear requirements and success criteria
+- **Add documentation references** to relevant libraries, APIs, or frameworks
+- **Discuss implementation approach** with the AI to refine understanding

+#### 2. Issue Creation
+- Create a GitHub issue with:
+  - Descriptive title
+  - Detailed description explaining the goal and requirements
+  - Any relevant context or constraints

+#### 3. Branch Management
+- Create a new feature branch from `develop`
+- Keep branch focused on single feature/issue

+#### 4. Implementation Phase

+**Step A: Context Gathering**
+- Read the current issue to understand the task
+- Use a Cursor custom issue-reading command to load context

+**Step B: Research & Planning**
+- Read relevant library documentation thoroughly
+- Analyze the codebase structure and identify relevant files
+- Generate an implementation plan using a structured prompt template
+- Create `TASKS.md` with:
+  - Project and feature description
+  - Documentation references
+  - Step-by-step implementation plan
+  - Validation criteria for each task

+**Step C: Plan Validation**
+- Open separate chat sessions with library-specific assistants
+- Validate the implementation plan against (and then refine for):
+  - Security best practices
+  - Framework conventions
+  - Correct library usage patterns
+  - Performance considerations

+**Step D: Execution**
+- Create a dedicated assistant context with the implementation plan
+- Implement tasks one by one in `TASKS.md`
+- After each task:
+  - Validate against the plan's criteria
+  - Run tests and check for errors
+- For complex tasks, use Claude Code for higher quality output (when not constrained by session limits)

+#### 5. Iterative Feedback Loop
+- **For complex features:** Request human feedback between implementation phases
+- **For simple tasks:** Validate automatically before proceeding
+- Pause for review when encountering edge cases or design decisions

+#### 6. Completion & Commit
+- Ensure all implementations are complete and tested
+- Use Cursor command to generate commit message from code changes
+- Push modifications to the branch
+- Create pull request

+### Key Principles Learned

+1. **Context is King:** Always provide rich context (docs, code structure, requirements).
+Using multiple library/task specific chats to refine the implementation plan was a game changer to make sure that libraries are implemented correctly.
+Initially had to fight myself against he wrong implementations of the AIs
+2. **Iterative Validation:** Validate each step before moving forward
+3. **Human in the Loop:** Especially for complex features, keep human oversight
+4. **Quality over Speed:** Sometimes slower, more deliberate implementation is faster long-term
+5. **Adapt, Don't Adhere:** Roadmaps are guides, not rigid constraints
+6. **Plan out execution:** Broad and open questions with high entropy lead to poor AI work.
+I learned to formulate my prompts as numbered steps, with the first one being precise context generation for the AI (analyzing relevant files and documentations).
+Sometime having a discussion with the AI (without code generations) beforehand can also create a helpful context.

+### Future Improvements

+1. **Modular Specialized Agents with Structured Context Loading**
+   - Develop a framework for modular, task-oriented agents and commands—each using distinct prompting styles and responsibilities.
+   - Ensure that every agent begins with an explicit context-loading step, gathering relevant documentation, file structure, and requirement summaries before execution, improving reliability and relevance of all generated code or documentation.

+2. **Parallel Autonomous Agents for Background Tasks**
+   - Leverage these modular agents in background tasks (e.g., code refactoring, automated debugging, UI migration, continuous documentation) working in parallel to the main development flow.
+   - Enable agents to operate within isolated branches or sandbox environments, allowing them to propose, test, and PR improvements asynchronously—accelerating project velocity without interfering with feature delivery.

 ## Known Limitations & Next Steps

 ### Current Limitations